CWU-VKD-LAB/HB_CUDA/README.md

+## Program Usage

+### Getting Started (Interactive Mode)

+If no arguments are passed (argc < 2), the program launches into an interactive mode with a menu-driven interface.
+You can import datasets, normalize data, generate or simplify HBs, test on new data, or export results.

+Launch the program with:
+./Hyperblocks

+You will see a numbered menu with options like:

+- Import training/testing datasets
+- Choose normalization (min-max, fixed max, or none)
+- Generate new HyperBlocks
+- Run test accuracy on a dataset
+- Export/load precomputed blocks
+- Perform K-Fold cross validation
+- Run precision-weighted or 1-vs-1 classifiers

+Note: The main program loops are in Host.cu.

+---

+### Basic Workflow

+1. Import a training dataset
+  - Choose from available files in the datasets/ folder
+  - Select a normalization method (min-max or fixed-scale)

+2. Import a testing dataset
+  - This can be normalized using training bounds or left raw
+  - It is automatically aligned to correct class labels mapping via DataUtil::reorderTestingDataset(...)

+3. Generate or load HBs
+  - Case 6 generates Interval HBs
+  - Case 4 loads from a .bin file
+  - Case 11 generates 1-vs-1 HBs
+  - Case 15 generates 1-vs-rest HBs

+4. Simplify and save results
+  - Case 7 runs simplification methods
+  - Case 5 and 13 save .bin files of generated blocks

+5. Run evaluation
+  - Case 8 runs a test on the test set
+  - Case 10 and 14 run cross-validation
+  - Case 16–19 run precision-weighted evaluation or level-N experiments

+---

+### Running on CWU Lab Machines (SAMU140)

+The lab computers in SAMU140 are equipped with NVIDIA RTX 4090 GPUs and fast CPUs, which we used for large datasets. (e.g., full MNIST runs).

+Recommended setup:

+1. Pre-compile the program on your own machine.
+2. Load the following onto a flash drive:
+  - The Hyperblocks.exe executable
+  - Any datasets you want to run (e.g., MNIST .csv training/test sets)
+3. On the lab machine:
+  - Drag Hyperblocks.exe onto the desktop
+  - Open a terminal or PowerShell window
+  - Run the program directly:
+    ./Hyperblocks.exe
+  - Or specify a class argument (for async mode):
+    ./Hyperblocks.exe 0

+This will run the system using class 0 as the focus (for async CLI workflows).

+---

+### Async Mode (Command-line)

+If you launch the program with command-line arguments, it will run in non-interactive asynchronous mode:
+./Hyperblocks.exe <classIndex>

+This mode is used for batch experiments or headless execution on a remote machine or benchmark station.

+---
+## Project Structure

 ## Contact Information & Credits

 This project was developed at the Central Washington University VKD Lab under the mentorship of Dr. Boris Kovalerchuk, and is based on the DV2.0 Hyperblocks model.